 My Experience with Gaslighting

-The Narcissist in my life would discuss some issue with me and decide a course of action, (of course he would not carry it out) then because he hadn’t done anything the following week, he would deny we ever had a discussion or came to any decision.
+The Narcissist in my family would discuss some issue with me and decide a course of action, (of course he would not carry it out) then because he hadn’t done anything the following week, he would deny we ever had a discussion or came to any decision.
 He mostly does this to cover up his inaction.
 I’m left wondering whether we actually did decide or had the discussion.

 I was accused of not doing things properly and generally made to feel like I was crap, it really affected my self confidence and self esteem, which I’m only just recovering from.
 The funny thing is , when he was left to do the same tasks, he was worse than I was.
 When I pointed this out to him, he claimed that he never insinuated that I was not good at my job, that it was my imagination or I was lying.

-He would tell me some thing very personal about his childhood and then when in conversations with him, I would bring it up, he would adamantly claim he never told that, it must be my imagination because that was definitely not true and he never told me anything like that.
+He would tell me some thing very personal about his childhood and then when in conversations with him, I would bring it up, he would adamantly claim he never told me that, it must be my imagination because that was definitely not true and he never told me anything like that.
 That was when I realised he was lying (I didn’t realise it was gaslighting at the time) because there is no way I would have imagined the details of his life like that.
 It’s just crazy and so devious how they behave, it just reveals how mentally messed up they are.

 It got to the point where everything that went wrong in any situation, I was at fault.
 I was supposed to have done this or this and I would question whether we had a discussion about it, and he would give the time and place we discussed it.
 And I would have no idea what he was talking about!
 Sometimes he would go on a rant and say things like, ‘ do you think that you are good, well, you’re not because you did this or that”.
 He made me question myself, my character.